Publishing to S3

 GCS serves public objects with Cache-Control: public, max-age=3600 by default, so republished repo metadata can be stale for up to an hour.
 Override the bucket-default Cache-Control or set per-object headers if that matters.

-GCS can't serve a custom domain over HTTPS on its own.
-Either put a Google HTTPS Load Balancer + backend bucket in front, or front it with Cloudflare — in the Cloudflare case the cloudflare_zone_id / cloudflare_api_token fields are useful for cache purges, same as the R2 setup.
+GCS cannot serve a custom domain over HTTPS on its own.
+Either put a Google HTTPS Load Balancer with a backend bucket in front, or front it with Cloudflare — in the Cloudflare case the cloudflare_zone_id / cloudflare_api_token fields are useful for cache purges, same as the R2 setup.